ww44ss/BachelorSkiSign/README.md

 # BachelorSkiSign
 Python Repository for Bachelor Ski Sign.
-This application reads data from https://bachelorapi.azurewebsites.net/ It is written in Ciruit Python for the Adafruit M4 controller and display board.
+This application reads data from an [api](https://bachelorapi.azurewebsites.net/) curretly running on Azure
+It is written in Ciruit Python for the Adafruit M4 controller and display board.
 - [Adafruit Matrix Portal M4](https://www.adafruit.com/product/4745)
 - [64x32 RGB LED Matrix - 3mm pitch](https://www.adafruit.com/product/2279)

+You also need to download the most recent version of the [CircuitPython](https://learn.adafruit.com/welcome-to-circuitpython/installing-circuitpython) uf2 and install it by pressing the reset button twice to enter te boot loader mode.
+You'll recongiz this because oa boot loader directory will appear on the screen of your host computer.

 *Code.py*
 Python code for the sign

-Your board will also need the file:
+Your board will also need:
 *Secrets.py*

 A file containing wifi passwords for your local network and your local latitude and longitude